igrmk/mmmm-site/README.md

     micromamba env create --prefix ./.venv --file environment.yml micromamba activate ./.venv

+Run `flake8` in the directory to lint the code.

 ### Front End

 You can build the front end by executing the commands below: